* Corker: if UAW voted down, VW will announce investment

 If the union wins, VW would institute a German-style works council, with members elected by plant employees, to make key decisions about how the facility is run.
 The UAW would bargain over wages and benefits, but cede to the council traditional bargaining prerogatives such as work rules and training.

-Tennessee Republican lawmakers have warned that a UAW victory could mean Volkswagen losing millions of dollars in state incentives.
-In order to entice Volkswagen to build its new U.S. plant in Corker's hometown of Chattanooga, the state gave it about $580 million in incentives.
+Earlier this week, Tennessee Republican lawmakers said if the UAW was voted into the Chattanooga plant, Volkswagen could lose millions of dollars in state incentives.
+In order to entice Volkswagen to build its new U.S. plant in Corker’s hometown of Chattanooga, the state gave it about $580 million in incentives.